Showing all 7 results

 Russian River Valley, 2013

 From the cooler parts of the Russian River Valley, this Syrah demonstrates the finer qualities of the Syrah grape.
 Redolent of black pepper, violets, and a mysterious earthiness, it has sufficient restraint to be fantastic when paired with food — yet it offers surprising depth as well.

 Zinfandel Futures are offered for a limited time every July and August.
 This is an opportunity to pre-order a case at a discount before the wine is bottled and released March of next year.
 This model helped us finance the winery in the early days creating much needed cash flow.
 We've continued the tradition as a thank you to all of our direct customers that continue to make it possible to do what we love.
 Shale Terrace is a small portion of the family vineyard and supplies are limited to 1 case per person.
 Orders that include Shale Futures will be processed in two different waves.
 Those of you that have purchased Shale Terrace before, will have "First Crack" access and your orders will be processed first in the order received until July 30.
 All others have the opportunity to make orders which will be placed on the "Wish List" They will be held and processed in the order received after July 30 as long as inventory is available.
-Futures offering will expire August 31.
+Futures offering expired August 31.